quaelin/idea/README.md

 # Concepts

-**Idea**: an immutable text document asserting an idea, thought or statement of fact.
+[Idea][Idea]: an immutable text document asserting an idea, thought or statement of fact.
 Identifiable by its unique IPFS cid, which we refer to as an `iCid`.

+Using the CLI tools:

 ```
 $ idea add "Grass is green"